htutwaiphyoe/mastering-javascript/the-complete-javascript-course/fundamental-part-1/README.md

 Truthy value => value that are not exactly true but will become true when it is converted to boolean, everything else except 5 falsy values

 in real world, truthy and falsy values are converted implictly and they are used in logical operators and conditional statement and checking variable is whether defined or not.

+## Equality operators == vs ===

+if block of code is only one line, curly braces can be omitted.

+=== => strictly equality operator, does not perform type coercion, only return true if both values are exactly the same

+== => loose equality operator, performs type coercion

+avoid using == (loose equality operator) as much as you can, if type coercion needs, convert manually and compare with === (strictly equality operator)

+to get a value, prompt can be used. it returns the value the use typed in. the value returned from prompt function is string.

+if there is more than one condition, else if block can be used. it can use more than one block. if(condition){

+}else if(condition){

+}else{

+}

+not equality operator => return true or false if value are not equal.
+!= => loose not equality operator, performs type coercion !== => strict not equaltiy operator, does not perform type coercion